PrathamAditya/samsung_simulate/README.md

 # samsung_simulate
-Hello! guys thisis simulate of Samsung website.
+Hello! guys this is simulate of Samsung website.